polkadot-developers/substrate-docs/content/md/en/docs/reference/scale-codec.md

 * `0x00` if it is `None` ("empty" or "null").
 * `0x01` followed by the encoded value if it is `Some`.
-* Exception: in the case that the type is a boolean, then it is always one byte.

 SCALE Codec has been implemented in other languages, including: